nipunanr/medical-camp-system/MAINTENANCE_MODE.md

 ## Troubleshooting

 ### Maintenance Mode Not Working
-1. Check that `.env.local` exists and contains the correct variable
+1. Check that `.env` exists and contains the correct variable
 2. Verify the server has been restarted after environment changes
 3. Clear browser cache and refresh the page